9001/lxc/README.md

 everything here is unmaintained garbage but may serve as a reference on static builds or whatnot

+the latest sfx build can be downloaded here: https://a.ocv.me/pub/stuff/bin/9001-lxc.sfx

 PRs with updates / fixes / new stuff welcome